natnattt/Final-Project/README.md

 2. **Create New Columns:**
    - Created a new `full_name` column by concatenating the `first_name` and `last_name` columns.

-### Coupon Data Transformation
+#### Coupon Data Transformation

 1. **Discount Column Processing:**
    - If the `discount_percent` column exists, converted its values to strings and removed the percent sign (%).
    - Added a new `numeric_value` column containing the numeric value of the converted discount percentages.

-### Order Item Data Transformation
+#### Order Item Data Transformation

 1. **Remove Duplicates:**
    - Removed duplicates based on the `id` column, keeping only the most recent duplicate (`keep='last'`).

-### _Additional Notes_
+##### _Additional Notes_

 - Each transformation function uses `XCom` to fetch data from the database.
 - Each fetched and transformed dataset is loaded into new tables in PostgreSQL using the `to_sql` function from Pandas.

 ---

-## Data Marts
+## Data Marts Overview

-* Customer Lifetime Value (CLV), Identify high-value customers and understand spending patterns.
+1. Customer Lifetime Value (CLV): Identify high-value customers and understand their spending patterns.
 This helps in tailoring marketing strategies and improving customer retention.
+The `marts_cust_highest_clv` table aggregates customer order data to calculate the lifetime value of each customer.
+It includes metrics such as total orders, total spending, average order value, and the computed customer lifetime value (CLV).
+The table highlights the top 7 customers by CLV.

+2. Burn Rate: Track the amount of discount given over time to manage promotional costs.
+The `marts_burn_rate` table records the total discount given each day.
+This is calculated based on order details, product prices, and applicable coupon values.

+3. CLV Quartiles: Segment customers into different CLV groups to identify patterns and target marketing efforts more effectively.
+The `marts_quartiles_clv` table segments customers into 'Low CLV', 'Medium CLV', and 'High CLV' based on their total spending.
+It provides the count and percentage of customers in each segment, helping to understand the distribution of customer value.

+4. Sales Performance: Monitor daily sales performance to make informed decisions about sales strategies and operations.
+The `marts_sales_performance` table captures daily sales data, including total orders, total sales, total units sold, and the average price per unit.
+This helps in tracking sales trends and performance over time.

-* Product Performance Analysis, Highlight top-performing products and categories.
-Use this data to manage inventory effectively and plan product development strategies.
+5. Top Products Sales: Highlight top-performing products to manage inventory effectively and plan product development strategies.
+The `marts_top_products_sales` table lists the top 5 products by total sales amount.
+It aggregates sales data by product and ranks them to identify the best sellers.

-* Burning Rate, It measures the rate at which a company is spending its capital.
+6. Category Sales Customers: Analyze sales performance across different product categories to optimize product offerings and marketing strategies.
+The `marts_category_sales_customers` table aggregates sales data by product category, including the total number of customers and total sales for each category.
+This helps in understanding the popularity and performance of different categories.

+---

 ## Dashboard with Tableau
 [![Clean-Shot-2023-12-06-at-14-13-54.png](https://i.postimg.cc/dVmMTpdC/Clean-Shot-2023-12-06-at-14-13-54.png)](https://postimg.cc/4Yd2D8W4)

----